Austin Riley Player Props: Braves vs. White Sox

 Austin Riley At The Plate

-- Riley has had an RBI in 32 games this year (36.0%), including 12 multi-RBI outings (13.5%).
+- Riley has driven in a run in 32 games this year (35.6%), including 12 games with more than one RBI (13.3%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 45 of 89 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.